Determine the Chemical State Sample

 ELNES & EXELFS represented on spectrum.

 You can accurately deduce the chemical state of samples by analyzing the energy loss near edge structure (ELNES), which directly relates to the density of unoccupied states.
-The atom specific radial distribution function (RDF) is directly related to the extended energy loss fine structure (EXELFS).
+The atom-specific radial distribution function (RDF) is directly related to the extended energy loss fine structure (EXELFS).

 ELNES reflects the local density of unoccupied states